Lost in Austen: Actors

-Thirty-one-year-old actor Elliot Cowan (Mr Darcy) got the part when he was playing Henry V. Because, in his words, the show "has a similar sort of iconography within the theatre canon", he was not worried.
+Thirty-one-year-old actor Elliot Cowan (Mr Darcy) was offered the part when he was playing Henry V. Because, in his words, the show "has a similar sort of iconography within the theatre canon", he was not worried.
 Christina Cole and lead actress Jemima Rooper previously starred together in the Sky One supernatural series Hex, whilst Rooper and Mison appeared together shortly afterwards, again on ITV, in the Agatha Christie's Poirot adaptation of Third Girl (first broadcast 28 September 2008).

 Alex Kingston (Mrs Bennet) found a sadness in her character and played her as "a woman unhappy in her marital situation.
 Her husband is, in essence, absent in the marriage and in the family.
 She tries to keep everything together without the emotional tools.
 It's this that makes her twittery.
 I think people can be driven slowly to becoming those people by the unfortunate situations that they're in. ...
 Mr Bennet is absolutely culpable for his wife's twittering.
 She's overcompensating for her husband's absence."

 Music

-The song Miss Bingley is playing and singing on the piano in episode 3 at Rosings is written by Mozart.
-Song title: Lied der Freiheit K506. time 11:47.
+The song Miss Bingley is playing and singing on the piano in episode 3 at Rosings was written by Mozart and is entitled "Lied der Freiheit" (K506).